 What are disrepair claims?

-As housing disrepair claims continue to grow, social housing providers are coming under increasing pressure to try and tackle this pandemic.
-With compensation reaching up to £50,000 in certain cases it is becoming increasingly important for social housing associations to provide effective repairs to counteract these claims.
+As housing disrepair claims continue to grow, social housing providers are coming under increased pressure to try and tackle this pandemic.
+With compensation reaching up to £50,000 in certain cases, it is becoming increasingly important for social housing associations to provide effective repairs to counteract the claims.

-Some landlords have seen increases in the frequency of claims by up to 400%, with firms are being inundated with cases that they either cannot keep track of or do not have efficient enough records to fight.
-However, in an effort to tackle these expensive and time consuming claims, the government has introduced legislation to avoid unnecessary litigation.
-This legislation is making some progress in trying to reduce the overall cost of these claims but there is more that housing associations need to do to effectively reduce unwanted claims.
+Some landlords have seen increases in the frequency of claims by up to 400%, with firms being inundated with cases that they either cannot keep track of, or do not have efficient records to fight.
+In an effort to tackle these expensive and time consuming claims, the government has introduced legislation to avoid unnecessary litigation.
+The new legislation is making some progress in reducing the overall cost of the claims, but there is more that housing associations need to do to effectively reduce unnecessary claims.

-Similar to personal injury, housing disrepair has become a popular target for ‘claim- farming’ law firms to make quick claims that housing associations are not equip to properly tackle.
-The sudden increase in these claims means that when tenants have a genuine disrepair claim that social housing associations cannot respond as quickly to these.
+Similar to personal injury, housing disrepair has become a popular target for ‘claim- farming’ law firms, that make quick claims that housing associations are not fully equipped to tackle.
+The sudden increase in these claims means that when tenants have a genuine disrepair claim, social housing associations cannot respond quickly to these.
 The aggressive and direct way that these newly formed law firms are attracting tenants is leading to this sharp increase in claims.

 Why are Housing Associations struggling with Disrepair Claims?

 Disrepair claims aren’t a new problem facing housing associations, but the sheer quantity of them makes it harder to effectively fight.
-Social housing associations generally have ineffective reporting systems or records, this lapse in record keeping is how disrepair claims are allowed to thrive and multiple.
+Social housing associations generally have ineffective reporting systems or records.
+This lapse in record keeping is how disrepair claims are allowed to thrive and multiply.

 What can be done?

-Although there is not much that can be done to stop the ‘claim farming’ firms from pursuing tenants, there are measures that housing associations can take to try to reduce their susceptibility to these claims.
+Although the ‘claim farming’ firms are out of our control, there are measures that housing associations can take to try to reduce their susceptibility to these claims.
 These include:

 - Understand what your tenants rights are and how to adhere to them